google/tcmalloc/docs/temeraire.md

 `HugePageFiller` takes small requests (less than a hugepage) and attempts to pack them efficiently into hugepages.
-The vast majority of binaries use almost entirely small allocations[^3], so this is the dominant consumer of space and the most important component.
+The vast majority of binaries use almost entirely small allocations[^conditional], so this is the dominant consumer of space and the most important component.

 Our goal here is to make our live allocations fit within the smallest set of